 The Language Hub C.I.C. is a non for profit organisation based in Glasgow’s west end.
 The hub teaches foreign languages to children and adults, provides bilingual support, runs cultural and literacy events and operates a foreign language children’s bookshop on site.
 We believe everyone can learn a foreign language, irrespective of their age or their academic abilities.
 Our language courses, for all levels, focus on communication and are very much play based.
 We aim to provide a maximum of opportunities to practise individual skills in the class room.
 This gives learners the confidence to use their foreign language skills in real-life situations outside the classroom.

-Languages currently available include German, Spanish, French and Italian - check the website for availability.
+Languages currently available include German, Spanish, French, Italian, Portuguese and Russian - check the website for availability.

 As well as offering language classes for the elderly in care homes, the organisation hosts online classes and face-to-face options in Shawlands.
 Languages on offer: